satyakonmsft/skype-docs/Skype/SDN/articles/configuring-sdn-interface-using-the-command-prompt.md

 ---
 title: Configure SDN Interface using the command prompt
-description: Learn how to access and modify settings uysed by the Dialog Listener and SDN manager using the command prompt. ms.date: 03/30/2022 ms.assetid: b411b6d6-4597-416f-8a68-292527d3f226
+description: Learn how to access and modify settings used by the Dialog Listener and SDN manager using the command prompt. ms.date: 03/30/2022 ms.assetid: b411b6d6-4597-416f-8a68-292527d3f226
 ---